-IG Mutyambai Unveils Online Engagement Session With Public After Outcry On Police Conduct -
+IG Mutyambai To Engage Kenyans Online After Outcry Over Silence On Police Brutality -

 This, the police boss said, is following clamour by the public to have a closer engagement with the service.

-Kenyans will have the opportunity of voicing their concerns on Twitter every Monday from 11am to noon using the hashtag #EngageTheIG.
+Kenyans will have the opportunity of voicing their concerns on Twitter every alternate Monday from 11am to noon using the hashtag #EngageTheIG.

 The session will begin tomorrow, Monday, June 22, 2020.